asma-abu/Milestone-Project-1/README.md

 The **Portfolio page** will feature:

-- A Menu featuring a preview of each project
-- A back to top button to make it easier to navigate
 - An overview of each project including images and a description

 The **Career page** will feature: